-The brigade received the Presidential Unit Citation for distinguishing itself in the battle of Dak To during November 1967.
-Brigade elements fought with an entrenched North Vietnamese Army regiment on Hill 875, and in some of the most bitter fighting of the war, captured the hill on Thanksgiving Day.
-More than 800 enemy were killed.
+The Brigade distinguished itself in the battle of Dak To in November 1967.
+Brigade elements fought with an entrenched North Vietnamese Army Regiment on Hill 875, and in some of the most bitter fighting of the war, captured the hill on Thanksgiving Day.
+Over 800 enemy were killed.